ncatlab/nlab-content/pages/1/1/1/0/111/content.md

 * A category is a [[directed graph]] with a rule saying how to _compose_ two edges that fit together to get a new edge.
 Furthermore, each vertex has an edge starting and ending at that vertex, which acts as an identity for this composition.

-* A category is a combinatorial model for a [[directed space]].
+* A category is a combinatorial model for a [[directed space]] -- a "directed [[homotopy n-type|homotopy 1-type]]" in some sense.
 It has "points", called _objects_, and also directed "paths", or "processes" connecting these points, called _morphisms_.
 There is a rule for how to compose paths; and for each object there is an identity path that starts and ends there.

 * More precisely, a category consists of a collections of [[object|objects]] and a collection of [[morphism|morphisms]].
 Every morphism